Ayikwei2022/printf/README.md

-This is our first printf project
+This is our first printf project.
+Which will contain files of printf.